Zhanjiang Guangdong, China Travel Guide

 Many street food stalls (xiaoye) remain open late, offering a wide array of options for evening indulgence.

 If you participate in KTV, embrace the experience!
-It is a fun and social activity for locals, and a great way to bond with new friends.
+It is a fun and social thing to do for locals, and a great way to bond with new friends.
 Inquire locally for specific recommendations on live music venues or nightclubs.

 Discover unique souvenirs, fresh produce, and contemporary fashion exploring the city's commercial landscape.